mmkke/GMRI/README.md

 Our best model's returned an explained variance ratio of ~0.58.
 Due to the complexity of market factors impacting price of Pollock, this seems to be a reasonable result.
 It is clear that there are many features not included in our data set that are influencing price - as anticipated.

-Based on the regression coeficients, Domestic Pollock Price is most strongly influenced by Domestic Pollock Amount.
-THis relationship makes intuitive sense, since the coeffcient is negative and we can assume that increased catches negatively impact market price.
+Based on the regression coefficients, Domestic Pollock Price is most strongly influenced by Domestic Pollock Amount.
+THis relationship makes intuitive sense, since the coefficient is negative and we can assume that increased catches negatively impact market price.

 In terms of influence of imports, the volume of Imported Haddock had relatively large negative coefficient with a significant (<0.01) p-value.
 This seems to indicate that there is a inverse relationship between these values and Domestic Pollock price, partially supporting our hypothesis that imported Haddock and Cod from the Barents Sea impact Pollock Prices.
-The volume of Imported Cod hwoever, did not seem to exhibit a significant effect.
+The volume of Imported Cod however, did not seem to exhibit a significant effect.

 ___
 ## Next Steps